-Now that our basic floor plan has been created, with the foundation and floor framing generated, and we have the isometric view tiled with the floor plan, activate the floor plan view.
+Now that the basic floor plan has been created with the foundation generated, and you have the isometric view tiled with the floor plan, activate the floor plan view.

 Creating rooms with different floor finishes

-- Once this room has been created, select the newly created room, and click on the Open Object edit button to display the Room Specification dialog.
+- Using the Select Objects tool, select the bottom most room area and click on the Open Object edit button to display the Room Specification dialog.

-- On the Structure tab of the Room Specification dialog, click on the Floor Finish button.
+- On the Structure panel, click on the Edit button next to Floor Finish.

-- In the Floor Finish Definition dialog, click in the Thickness field for Layer 1, then use Delete button to remove this layer, and click OK.
+- In the Floor Finish Definition dialog, click in the Thickness field for Layer 1, then click the Delete button twice to remove both layers, and click OK.

-- Click OK again in the Room Specification dialog to apply this change, and observe the change this has made in your tiled 3D view.
+- Click OK again in the Room Specification dialog to apply this change, and observe the result this has made in your tiled 3D view.

 In the 3D view, you may want to Zoom In on the area of the room to see this area more clearly.

-- Repeat this process to create another room, open its Specification dialog, and this time remove the remaining Foam Underlayment layer in the Floor Finish dialog.
+- Repeat this process on the middle room to open its Specification dialog, and this time only remove the first layer leaving the Foam Underlayment layer.